 Tuition and costs

 Program tuition and costs are established by the State Board of Community Colleges.
-Please visit Tuition and Fees for up-to-date costs.
+Please visit Tuition and Costs for up-to-date costs.

 Logistics and its related job titles have recently been listed in the "Top Ten Hottest Careers", in the nation.
 Within North Carolina, careers in Distribution, Warehousing, and International Logistics are projected to grow by 18% between now and 2020.